 To our surprise, there wasn’t a drop-in way to do this in Next.js.
 They offer some mechanisms to trigger a refresh upon page navigation, but this can be jarring for users without warning.
 To fill this gap, we’re sharing how we solved this problem.

-In short, have the Next.js front-end track its version number and poll the Next.js server for what the latest version number is.
-When they differ, prompt the user to refresh.
+We have the Next.js server track its current version number.
+Then the front-end track its own version and polls the Next.js server for the latest version number.
+When these versions differ, prompt the user to refresh.

 // pages/api/requires-refresh/[version].ts